January 15 in History

 Irish pop singer (born 1971)

-Dolores Mary Eileen O'Riordan was an Irish musician who achieved international fame as the lead vocalist of the rock band the Cranberries.
+Dolores Mary Eileen O'Riordan was an Irish musician who achieved international fame as the lead vocalist of the rock band The Cranberries.
 O'Riordan was the principal songwriter of the band and also played acoustic and…

 Read More